 Magnetic skyrmions, or noncoplanar swirling spin textures, are particle-like spin configurations with an integer topological charge that promise faster, denser memory storage.
 The hurdle to overcome in creating such devices is being able to understand single skyrmions in patterned nanoelements – but despite theoretical progress, real-world experimental studies of these entities have remained elusive.
 Recently, however, scientists at Chinese Academy of Science, Hefei, Fudan University, Shanghai, Nanjing University, Nanjing, and University of New Hampshire, Durham have demonstrated the direct visualization of skyrmion cluster states having different geometrical configurations in iron-germanium nanodisks.
 (Iron-germanium, or FeGe, is a complex alloy whose magnetic properties can vary considerably at nanoscale dimensions.)
 The researchers conclude that their results have an immediate implication for designing future skyrmion-based devices.

 Prof. Mingliang Tian (Chinese Academy of Science) and Prof. Renchao Che (Fudan University) discussed the paper that they and their colleagues published in Proceedings of the National Academy of Sciences.
 One of the main challenges the team encountered, Tian tells Phys.org, was demonstrating the direct visualization of skyrmion cluster states of in nanodisks fabricated from iron-germanium.
-The scientists accomplished this, he adds, by using high-resolution Lorentz transmission electron microscopy to report the -driven dynamics of individual skyrmions in nanodisks with diameters on the order of several skyrmions.
+The scientists accomplished this, he adds, by using high-resolution Lorentz transmission electron microscopy to report the magnetic field-driven dynamics of individual skyrmions in nanodisks with diameters on the order of several skyrmions.
 “Real-space imaging of skyrmions is essential for addressing the dynamic behaviors of individual skyrmions,” he explains.
 “However, the real implementation is highly challenging because of limitations in spatial resolution, sensitivity and the edge effect of the nanostructure on the recorded contrast of Lorentz transmission electron microscopy.”
-Lorentz (LTEM) is used to study a material’s magnetic domains by imaging the deflection of electrons caused by the Lorentz force in magnetic fields.
+Lorentz transmission electron microscopy (LTEM) is used to study a material’s magnetic domains by imaging the deflection of electrons caused by the Lorentz force in magnetic fields.
 “The latter issue seriously affects the visualization of individual skyrmions in nanostructures with sizes below 200 nm due to the presence of Fresnel fringes, formed at the edge of the nanostructure,” adds Prof. Renchao Che, director of Fudan University’s LTEM lab.
 “This is because LTEM imaging requires an out-of-focus condition that causes the Fresnel fringes to smear out the recorded magnetic signal in the vacuum/sample interface.”

 As described in the paper, Tian’s team members and co-authors, Dr. Haifeng Du and doctoral student Chiming Jin, developed a technique to reduce the interfacial Fresnel fringes in the Lorentz TEM images by using a focused ion beam (FIB) to encircle the outer size-tunable nanodisks with a layer of amorphous platinum-carbon alloy (PtCx).
 “This significantly reduced the size range of the artificial magnetic contrast,” Tian explains, “thus leading to the direct image of the skyrmion cluster states in 100 nm scale disks.”